zrcjessica/med277/README.md

 `FilterQuestions.ipynb` contains code for filtering questions for biomedical content and visualizing the distribution of sincere/insincere questions in the prefiltered and filtered datasets.\
 `RandomForest.ipynb` contains code for preprocessing the training data, and training classifiers for both unfiltered and filtered (biomedical) questions.\
-`LSTM.ipynb` contains code for preprocessing the training data and constructing the RNN for training the LSTMs for unfiltered and filtered questions.
+`LSTM.ipynb` contains code for preprocessing the training data and constructing the RNN for training the LSTMs for unfiltered and filtered questions.\
+Run these notebooks by stepping through the cells.
+More detailed documentation can be found within the notebooks.

 Please demo the performance of our classifiers (trained on the filtered datasets) in `LiveDemoClassifiers.ipynb`.
 Step through the cells, which load pickled files with preprocessed data for each respective classifier, as well as the pretrained classifiers themselves.